Tewodross Melchishua Williams, Associate Professor & Program Coordinator, VCDMA

-Tewodross "Teo" Melchishua (pronounced Tee-oh-droze Mell-keshu-ah) is a filmmaker, animator, visual artist, VJ, projection designer, educator and curator from Prince George’s County, Maryland.
+Tewodross "Teo" Melchishua Williams (pronounced Tee-oh-droze Mell-keshu-ah) is a filmmaker, animator, visual artist, VJ, projection designer, educator and curator from Prince George’s County, Maryland.
 His animation, art and films have been shown to audiences nationally and internationally.

 He has also been a featured speaker and consultant on several workshops, panels and television programs discussing issues and topics such as digital art & multimedia, design, animation, filmmaking and the cultural and historical aesthetics of the moving image, technology, hip-hop studies and diversity in the field of animation.